Great Depression in the United States

-In the United States, the Great Depression began with the Wall Street Crash of October 1929 and then spread worldwide.
+In the United States, the Great Depression is commonly (though not universally) dated to the Wall Street crash of October 1929.
 The nadir came in 1931–1933, and recovery came in 1940.
 The stock market crash marked the beginning of a decade of high unemployment, famine, poverty, low profits, deflation, plunging farm incomes, and lost opportunities for economic growth as well as for personal advancement.
 Altogether, this period represented a traumatic loss of confidence in the economic future.

 The usual explanations include numerous factors, especially high consumer debt, ill-regulated markets that permitted overoptimistic loans by banks and investors, and the lack of high-growth new industries.
 These all interacted to create a downward economic spiral of reduced spending, falling confidence and lowered production.

 Industries that suffered the most included construction, shipping, mining, logging, and agriculture.
 Also hard hit was the manufacturing of durable goods like automobiles and appliances, whose purchase consumers could postpone.
 The economy hit bottom in the winter of 1932–1933; then came four years of growth until the recession of 1937–1938 brought back high levels of unemployment.